 (a dramatized depiction of a real-life reaction)

-According to Impossible Foods, their Impossible Burger can now be found in over a thousand restaurants across the country.
-But if you’ve tried one, you definitely haven’t tried them all since these restaurants each use their own style and flavor.
+According to Impossible Foods, their Impossible Burger can now be found in thousands of restaurants across the country.
+Impossible Burger 2.0 can be found in all the locations listed here.
+But if you’ve tried one, you definitely haven’t tried them all since each of these restaurants each use their own style and flavor.
 Scroll down to see some of the best spots to try this meatless “meat.”

 Meanwhile, the Beyond Burger is available pretty much anywhere.
 Find it: on Amazon, in hundreds of restaurants, dozens of colleges and over 5,000 grocery stores nationwide…in the meat section no less.
 Beyond Meat has also gone beyond burgers to provide other meat-less alternatives for chicken, sausage and crumbles (think tacos and sloppy joes).
 Here are some of the most popular locations that serve up their surprisingly meaty non-meat burgers.

 Los Angeles, CA (select locations nationwide): Umami Burger